 Any free flight (btw "hang glider" refers to rigid wings and paragliders as well) pilot flying in class B, C, D and/or E airspace or applying for an Advanced rating must write the HAGAR examination.
 This is a Transport Canada requirement, hence the law.
-Anyone already in possession of a Canadian Pilot License already has access to Canadian airspace.
+Anyone already in possession of a Canadian Pilot License (PL) already has access to Canadian airspace.
 A scan of the PL can be sent to the HPAC Office to fulfill the HAGAR requirement for the Advanced rating.

 The official HAGAR study guide from Transport Canada and all info related, is online:

 TP 11408E Study and Reference Guide - Air Law and Procedures - Hang Glider

 Transport Canada publish most study sources online.
 Here are the main two:

 TP 14371 - Transport Canada Aeronautical Information Manual (TC AIM)